-The evidence up till now suggests a massive difference between Gandhi’s actual net worth and the figure provided by Business Insider (and ‘World’s Luxury Guide’).
+The evidence up till now suggests a massive difference between Gandhi’s declared net worth and the figure provided by Business Insider (and ‘World’s Luxury Guide’).

 On November 29, 2013, Huffington Post had also published a report on the richest politicians in the world, placing Sonia Gandhi in the 12th position.
-However, the former INC President’s name was subsequently removed from the story as the information’s source, as clarified later by the media outlet, was “called into question.”
+However, her name was subsequently removed from the story as the information’s source, as clarified later by the media outlet, was “called into question.”

-In an article by India Today published on December 2, 2013, it found that the Huffington Post’s claims about Gandhi’s net worth were based on a report published by a website called Celebrity Net Worth which routinely writes on celebrity finances.
+An article by India Today published on December 2, 2013, found that Huffington Post’s claims about Gandhi’s net worth were based on a report published by a website called Celebrity Net Worth which routinely writes on celebrity finances.